 - Trench work (and pole work) is often mentioned by customers associated with water supply and treatment, telecommunications and utilities.

 - Airports use our lighting systems during fueling of aircraft, luggage management, passenger boarding and deplaning, runway maintenance, and emergency response.

 - Safety lighting for anyone who works outdoors in the dark.

-- Team sporting events and practices including tracks, arenas, small fields, laser tag.
+- Team sporting practices including tracks, arenas, small fields, etc.

 - Energy companies and utility crews after storms, for remote maintenance, and for nighttime and outages.

-- Utility companies and road crews also use them to light flaggers (XT lights are especially well-suited for this application)
+- Utility companies and road crews also use them (XT height lights are especially well-suited for this application)

 - Cemetery lighting for grave site preparation in the evening/night and quiet but thorough illumination of evening graveside events